obra/jmap-mcp/README.md

 ### Sent emails appear as drafts

-This was a compatibility issue with Fastmail, fixed in v0.2.0+.
+This was a compatibility issue fixed in v0.2.0+.
 Make sure you're running the latest version.

 ## Contributing

 Bug reports and suggestions welcome!
-Please open an issue at https://github.com/obra/jmap-mcp/issues
+Please open an issue at https://github.com/obra/fastmail-aibo/issues

 When reporting issues:
 1. Check if the issue exists in the latest version
-2. Include your JMAP server type and version
-3. Provide error messages and reproduction steps
+2. Provide error messages and reproduction steps

 ## License